flori/betterplace_apidocs/donation_form/third_party_app_donation_form.md

       <code>&amount=6</code>
     </td>
     <td>
       The amount that was actually donated.
-This corresponts to <code>donation_amount</code> unless the user changed it.
+This corresponds to <code>donation_amount</code> unless the user changed it.
     </td>
   </tr>
   <tr>